cassied22/AC215_Dashers/README.md

 For detailed documentation on our CI and testing, please refer to [Testing Documentation](tests/README.md)

 #### Continuous Deployment (CD):
-We have set up a GitHub Action that will build and deploy a new version of the app when a git commit has a comment containing `/deploy-app`.
-You can find an example below.
+We have set up a GitHub Action that will build and deploy a new version of the app on Google Kubernetes Engine (GKE) when a git commit has a comment containing `/deploy-app`.
+You can find an example snapshot below.
 <img src="images/cd_workflow.png">

 ### Machine Learning Workflow